bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 ## Routing

 A default router is set to `WebRouter` which simply maps URL's to the resource class directory.
 To receive a dynamic parameter in URI path, we can use `AuraRouter`.
-This can be done with an override install of the `AuraRouterModule` in `src/Modules/AppModule.php`.
+This can be done with an override install of the `AuraRouterModule` in `src/Module/AppModule.php`.

 {% highlight php %}
+<?php

+namespace MyVendor\Weekday\Module;

+use BEAR\Package\PackageModule;
+use Ray\Di\AbstractModule;
 use BEAR\Package\Provide\Router\AuraRouterModule; // add this line

 class AppModule extends AbstractModule